Slalom racing with bamboo ski poles

 The Kandahar flag was an early spring hinged pole used in the first slalom races, called the “Kandahar-rennen”, which alternated between St Anton am Arlberg and Mürren during the 1920s and 1930s.

-The Kandahar flag was an early spring hinged pole used in the first slalom races, called the “Kandahar-rennen”, which alternated between St Anton am Arlberg and Mürren during the 1920s and 1930s.
+The Kandahar flag was an early spring hinged pole.
+It was used in the first slalom races, called the “Kandahar-rennen”, which alternated between St Anton am Arlberg and Mürren during the 1920s and 1930s.
 They were also used at the FIS Alpine World Championship in St Moritz in 1934, where my great-grandfather Olle Rimfors competed.
 More information can be found in his book Slalom och störtlopp (Slalom and downhill), that he published with Sigge Bergman in 1935.

 The mens' slalom race course at the FIS Alpine Ski World Championship in St Moritz 1934.
 Most gates consisted of the hinged Kandahar flags.